Zenchiyu/advanced-formal-tools/logbooks/README.md

 * (S) [Quick peak at PCTL in the PRISM lectures](https://www.prismmodelchecker.org/lectures/pmc/05-dtmc%20model%20checking.pdf): Took a brief look at the syntax and `Prob(X φ)`

 * (S&T) [Quick peak at some case studies](http://www.prismmodelchecker.org/casestudies/index.php).
-Discovered that we can "combine two such processes in asynchronous parallel composition" in order to create for example multiple philoshophers without rewriting everything because philosophers behave similarly..
+Discovered that we can "combine two such processes in asynchronous parallel composition" in order to create for example multiple philoshophers without rewriting everything because philosophers behave similarly.
+Many interesting applications, such as randomized code, detecting security breaches.

 ### Current objective(s):
 * Same as previously but with a bigger focus on case studies.